CumulusNetworks/docs/content/cumulus-linux/Layer-3/Redistribute-Neighbor.md

 1. Verify that ARP neighbor entries are being populated into the Kernel routing table 10.

-        cumulus@switch:~$ ip route show table 10
+        cumulus@switchleaf01:~$ ip route show table 10
         10.0.1.101 dev swp1 scope link

     If these routes are not being generated, verify the following:

+      - That that
-      - That the `rdnbrd` daemon is running
+    the `rdnbrd` daemon is running

-      - Check `/etc/rdnbrd.conf` to verify the correct table number is used
+      - Check and check the `/etc/rdnbrd.conf` file to verify the correct table number is used.

 2. Verify that routes are being imported into FRRouting from the kernel routing table 10.

-        cumulus@switch:~$ sudo vtysh
+        cumulus@switchleaf01:~$ sudo vtysh
         Hello, this is Quagga (version 0.99.23.1+cl3u2).
         Copyright 1996-2005 Kunihiro Ishiguro, et al.

-        switch# show ip route table
+        switchleaf01# show ip route table
         Codes: K - kernel route, C - connected, S - static, R - RIP, O - OSPF, I - IS-IS, B - BGP, A - Babel, T - Table,
                > - selected route, * - FIB route
          T[10]>* 10.0.1.101/32 [19/0] is directly connected, swp1, 01:25:29

     Both the \> and \* should be present so that table 10 routes are installed as preferred into the routing table.
 If the routes are not being installed, verify the following:

-      - The imported distance of the locally imported kernel routes using the `ip import 10 distance X` command, where X is **not** less than the adminstrative distance of the routing protocol.
-If the distance is too low, routes learned from the protocol may overwrite the locally imported routes.
+      - The imported distance of the locally imported kernel routes using with the `ip import 10 distance X` command, (where X is **not** less than the administrative distance of the routing protocol).
+If the distance is too low, routes learned from the protocol may ight overwrite the locally imported routes.

+      - T Also,
-      - The routes are in the kernel routing table.
+    verify that the routes are in the kernel routing table.

 3. Confirm that routes are in the BGP/OSPF database and are being advertised.

-        switch# show ip bgp
+        switchleaf01# show ip bgp

 <article id="html-search-results" class="ht-content" style="display: none;">